John Bingham, 7th Earl of Lucan: Bankruptcy and estate

 As Lucan's bankruptcy proceeded, in August 1975 his creditors were informed that the missing earl had unsecured debts of £45,000 and preferential liabilities for £1,326.
 His assets were estimated at £22,632.
 The family silver was sold in March 1976 for around £30,000.
 His remaining debts were repaid by the Lucan family trust in the years immediately following his disappearance.

-Lucan's family was granted probate over his estate in 1999, but no death certificate was issued, and his heir, George Bingham, was refused permission to take his father's title and seat in the House of Lords.
-Following the passage of the Presumption of Death Act 2013, Bingham began a new attempt to have his father declared dead, which proved successful in a High Court hearing at the Rolls Building on 3 February 2016.
+Lucan was presumed dead in chambers on 11 December 1992, and was declared legally dead on 27 October 1999.
+Lucan's family was granted probate over his estate, but no death certificate was issued, and his heir, George Bingham, was refused permission to take his father's title and seat in the House of Lords.
+Following the passage of the Presumption of Death Act 2013, Bingham began a new attempt to have his father declared dead, which proved successful with a High Court decision on 3 February 2016.
 He therefore inherited his father's title, becoming the 8th Earl of Lucan.